exitgh0st/splinterlands-tracker/README.md

+# SplinterlandsTracker
--A simple tracker for Splinterlands
+A simple tracker for Splinterlands